-Parties Contentions Complainant The Complainant, Mahindra & Mahindra Limited [Hereinafter referred to as 'Complainant'] in their complaint, interalia, contended as follows: The Respondent's domain name is identical or confusingly similar to a name, trademark or service in which the Complainant has rights.
-The Complainant, based on the business, common law rights and trademark registrations for the trademark 'THAR' and related variations, and based on the use of the said trademark in India and other countries, submitted that they are the lawful owner of the trademark 'THAR'.
-The Complainant further contends by priority in adoption and application, continuous and extensive use, advertising, accruing thereto in the course of trade, that they are also the lawful owner of the mark 'THAR ROXX' [the trademark application for which is pending registration at the time of this award].
-The Complainant submits that as the disputed domain name is 'www.tharroxx.in', the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
+Parties Contentions Complainant The Complainant, WhatsApp LLC [Hereinafter referred to as 'Complainant'] in their complaint, interalia, contended as follows: The Respondent's domain name is identical or confusingly similar to a name, trademark or service in which the Complainant has rights.
+The Complainant, based on the business, common law rights and trademark registrations for the trademark "WHATSAPP' and related variations, and based on the use of the said trademark in India, the United Arab Emirates [UAE], and other countries, submitted that they are the lawful owner of the trademark 'WHATSAPP''.
+The Complainant submits that as the disputed domain name 'www.gbwhatsappdownload.co.in', the disputed domain name clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
 Background of the Complainant and its statutory and common law rights Adoption: